The Childcare Program

 - Creating activities and entertaining the children with games and songs

-- Teaching basic English and hygiene practices
+- Teaching basic English

 - Help with duties in the home where required

 Love Volunteers welcomes all those 18 years and over who wish to assist in the ongoing support and development of marginalized and at-risk children of Nepal.
 This highly interactive and varied project does not require participants to have a background in the field of childcare, as there are many ways you can assist.
 However, volunteers with suitable education, qualifications or experience are highly sought after.
 Regardless, a volunteer’s individual role can often be tailored to suit their particular skills and interests.
 Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: